Chris Camp welcomes you to Aquamaster Water Treatment Ltd.

 Commercial reverse Osmosis Filtration Used World Wide

-This Technology has been utilized for many years and has proved to be one of the best forms of water treatment purification in the world.
+This Technology has been utilised for many years and has proved to be one of the best forms of water treatment purification in the world.

 The last two decades we have seen a huge surge and interest in Particle filtration, Nano-filtration, Micro-filtration, Ultra filtration and reverse osmosis membrane filtration technology.
 There are now numerous industrial applications where these reverse osmosis treatment processes are used today.
 There is considerable confusion surrounding the distinction between MF, UF, an RO